Zahra-Alavi/ESMfluc/scripts/LSTM/README.md

 - **`run_parameters.txt`**
   Records all the command-line arguments used for the run.

-- **`best_model_fold_X.pt`**
-  Model weights at the best epoch (lowest validation loss) for each fold.

 - **`loss_curves_fold_X.png`**
-  Plot of training and validation loss over epochs for each fold.
+  Plot of training and validation loss over epochs.

 - **`confusion_matrix_fold_X.png`**
-  Confusion matrix for the validation set of each fold.
+  Confusion matrix for the heldout test set.

 - **`classification_report_fold_X.txt`**
-  Classification report of each fold.
+  Classification report of the heldout test set.

 All these files are placed into a timestamped directory named `run_YYYY-MM-DD_HH-MM-SS`.